machinelearningZH/ai-search_staatsarchiv/README.md

 ### Run the Notebooks to Prepare the Data

 - Run the notebooks.
-Open these either in an IDE like [Visual Studio Code](https://code.visualstudio.com/).
+Open them either in an IDE like [Visual Studio Code](https://code.visualstudio.com/).
 Alternatively, you can use [Jupyter Notebook](https://docs.jupyter.org/en/latest/running.html) or [Jupyter Lab](https://jupyter.org/install).
 - Use the final notebook to create the [Weaviate](https://weaviate.io/developers/weaviate/installation/embedded) search index.
 Data is stored by default in `.local/share/weaviate/`.
 If you are deploying the app on a remote machine, copy the index data to the same path on the remote machine, or change the path in the app like so:
   `client = weaviate.connect_to_embedded(persistence_data_path="/your_data_path_on_your_vm/")`.

 ### Run the Search App

-- Change into app directory: `cd _streamlit_app/`
-- Start the app: `uv run streamlit run hybrid_search_stazh.py`
+- Start the app: `uv run streamlit run _streamlit_app/hybrid_search_stazh.py`

 > [!Note]
 > The app logs user interactions locally to a file named `app.log`.
 If you prefer not to collect analytics, simply comment out the relevant function call in the code.

 ### Embedding Model

-For the embeddings we use [Jina AI's](https://jina.ai/) model [jina-embeddings-v2-base-de](https://huggingface.co/jinaai/jina-embeddings-v2-base-de).
+For the embeddings, we use [Jina AI's](https://jina.ai/) model [jina-embeddings-v2-base-de](https://huggingface.co/jinaai/jina-embeddings-v2-base-de).
 The model is a German/English bilingual text embedding model supporting 8,192 sequence length.

-According to the model card it is designed for «high performance in mono-lingual & cross-lingual applications and trained … specifically to support mixed German-English input without bias».
+According to the model card, it is designed for «high performance in mono-lingual & cross-lingual applications and trained … specifically to support mixed German-English input without bias».
 Technical report [here](https://arxiv.org/abs/2402.17016).

 Note that we chunk all text on a sentence basis to a maximum of 500 tokens with a 100-token overlap.

 ## Project Information

 The [Staatsarchiv Zürich](https://www.zh.ch/de/direktion-der-justiz-und-des-innern/staatsarchiv.html) manages and catalogs the «Zentralen Serien des Kantons Zürich 19. und 20.
-Jahrhundert» which include important historical documents such as minutes from the Cantonal Council, Government Council resolutions, collections of laws, and the Official Gazette.
+Jahrhundert», which includes important historical documents such as minutes from the Cantonal Council, Government Council resolutions, collections of laws, and the Official Gazette.
 These records span from 1803 to the present, making them linguistically and thematically diverse.

 We (the Staatsarchiv and the [Statistical Office](https://www.zh.ch/de/direktion-der-justiz-und-des-innern/statistisches-amt.html)) developed an intelligent search application that enhances access to these extensive archives.